Polystoechotites: History and classification

 Theodore Dru Alison Cockerell named the first species in 1908 as Polystoechotes piperatus, placing the fossil species into the living western hemisphere genus Polystoechotes, which is found in montane regions of North and South America.
-When Frank Carpenter re-examined the fossil in the early 1940's he concluded, based on the breadth of the costal region that the fossil was likely an osmylid lacewing and transferred the species to the extinct genus Propsychopsis as Propsychopsis piperatus.
+When Frank Carpenter re-examined the fossil in the early 1940s he concluded, based on the breadth of the costal region that the fossil was likely an osmylid lacewing and transferred the species to the extinct genus Propsychopsis as Propsychopsis piperatus.
 This placement was retained by Ellis MacLeod (1970) who reviewed and updated the Baltic Amber psychopsids.
 Generic placement of the species was again questioned in 2003, when Vladimr Makarkin & S. Bruce Archibald reviewed the fossil record of Polystoechotidae in conjunction with placement of the lacewing genus Palaeopsychops into the family and description of a new species.

 Three years later, Archibald and Makarkin (2006) described a larger polystechotid fauna from the Eocene Okanagan Highlands, detailing seven named species and two unnamed species.
 Three of the species named, plus the two described but unnamed species were placed into a "parataxon" named Polystoechotites.
-Taxa placed within the parataxon were all considered by Archibald and Makarkin to belong to the family Polystoechotidae, the "giant lacewings", but due to preservation quality or incompleteness of the fossil, could not be placed into a already described genus, or confidently be given a new genus.
+Taxa placed within the parataxon were all considered by Archibald and Makarkin to belong to the family Polystoechotidae, the "giant lacewings", but due to preservation quality or incompleteness of the fossil, could not be placed into an already described genus, or confidently be given a new genus.
 Each was considered identifiable as a species based on both the vein structure of the wings, using the Comstock–Needham system, and the preserved color patterning.
 As a form taxon, the parataxon Polystoechotites was not given a formal taxonomic description, and Archibald and Makarkin acknowledged it would contain an artificial grouping of species, rather than true monophyletic clade.

 At the time of naming, Polystoechotites Polystoechotidae was treated by entomologists as a separate family of lacewings. however in 2010 the family Polystoechotidae was merged into the "moth lacewing" family Ithonidae, with the polystoechotids treated as an internal clade based on molecular phylogenic analysis.